Skip to main content

 With Custom Metadata Triggers, you can build automations like:

-• When Primary Channel changes to Social → Notify the social media team
+• When Primary Channel changes to Social → Add the tag "Social"

 • When Region changes to EMEA → Move the asset to a regional folder

-• When Language Variant changes to “en-US” → Assign the asset to a US localization reviewer
+• When Language Variant changes to en-US → Move the asset to the "Localization Review" workflow status

 This feature specifically introduces automation triggers for changes to custom metadata.
 ‘Standard’ metadata fields (e.g. Name, Description, Alt text, Workflow status, Tags, Legal) are not affected.